afriyieoduro/enterprise-marketing-campaign-management-system/documentation/README.md

 # Documentation

-This folder contains the written case-study documentation for the project.
+This folder contains the written documentation for the project.

 Suggested contents include:
 - project overview